Finance & Legal

 Published on

 Co-founder disputes are cited as the reason for around 65% of startup failures, according to research by Harvard Business Review.
-This makes the division of equity between co-founders a key decision that can make or break a startup.
+This makes the division of equity among co-founders a key decision that can make or break a startup.
+Splitting startup equity is a complex issue that requires careful consideration.

 An equitable approach to dividing shares is based on the principle of fairness rather than equality.
-It may require some candid discussions about what each founder can deliver for the business in terms of value-added.
+It may require some candid discussions about what is startup equity and what each founder can deliver for the business in terms of value-added.
 But it does have the advantage of forcing founders to tackle difficult questions at the beginning of their entrepreneurial journey.
 Disagreements at an early stage have much lower potential costs than when the business has grown both in size and complexity.

-Indeed, some angel investors and VC funds take a dim view of equal equity splits because it may be symptomatic of the startup team failing to address and successfully negotiate difficult issues.
+Indeed, some angel investors and VC funds take a dim view of equal startup equity distribution because it may be symptomatic of the startup team failing to address and successfully negotiate difficult issues.
 A survey of over 6000 startups published in Management Science found that 40% of founders spent less than a day considering their co-founder split of common equity stock.
-This would suggest that co-founders underestimate the importance of equity division to the long-term success of their startups.
+This would suggest that co-founders underestimate the importance of splitting startup equity to the long-term success of their startups.

 It makes sense therefore for any startup co-founder to think hard about how they ought to divide up equity.
 They need to discuss it in detail with their business partners and investors, and then get it down in writing, however awkward this may feel on a personal level.

-The first step on the road to agreeing on an equitable division of equity between co-founders is to establish the criteria that determine who gets how much.
-Standard criteria include the amount of time each individual commits to the business, how much money they are able to raise for the business, and what value their expertise and contacts can bring to the company’s future growth and profitability.
+The first step on the road to agreeing on an equitable division of startup equity distribution between co-founders is to establish the criteria that determine who gets how much.
+Typical startup equity distribution criteria include the amount of time each individual commits to the business, how much money they are able to raise for the business, and what value their expertise and contacts can bring to the company’s future growth and profitability.

 A commonly used method for setting out these criteria and then allocating a ‘weight’ to each of them is the so-called founder’s pie calculator.
 Its main virtue is the ability to quantify each element of the decision-making process.
 It brings transparency and logic to what is potentially an emotionally charged discussion.